-Operational Priority 2: Collaborative Partnerships
+Operational Priority 1: Collaborative Partnerships

-OBSSR is committed to building equitable collaborations with NIH staff, federal agencies, and external partners to accelerate translation of BSSR evidence into programs, practice, and policies.
+OBSSR is committed to building mutually beneficial collaborations with NIH staff, federal agencies, and external partners to accelerate translation of BSSR evidence into programs, practice, and policies.
 To foster team science and enhance multidisciplinary research, OBSSR strategically provides co-funding support for NIH-wide initiatives that encompass OBSSR priorities and intersect with the interests of multiple NIH ICOs.

 OBSSR has a long-standing BSSR-CC with representatives from the NIH ICOs.
 The BSSR-CC also holds open sessions designed to enhance communication with other federal agencies and BSSR scientists via professional scientific organizations or coalitions.
-Work of the BSSR CC is facilitated by the assignment of OBSSR liaisons to each of the ICOs to further strengthen collaborations across NIH.
+Work of the BSSR-CC is facilitated by the assignment of OBSSR liaisons to each of the ICOs to further strengthen collaborations across NIH.

 OBSSR also seeks and maintains cross-agency partnerships to ensure that accurate and up-to-date research findings are widely available and included in federal initiatives.
 For example, the OBSSR Director serves as co-chair of the Subcommittee on Social and Behavioral Sciences of the White House National Science and Technology Council.

-Operational Priority 3: Communication and Outreach
+Operational Priority 2: Communication and Outreach

 OBSSR shares the latest BSSR findings with the broader research community and enhances the visibility of behavioral and social sciences within NIH.
 We use a variety of channels to disseminate our messages, including webinars, conferences, social media, and our website.
 These activities help keep researchers, partners, and the public informed about the latest BSSR research findings and OBSSR initiatives and opportunities.
 They strengthen our relationships with the scientific community and establish our office as a credible source of information, a crucial activity for advancing progress in BSSR.